gitgrimbo/settlersonlinesimulator/README.md

 (the Ant junitreport files are generated during `mvn site`)

+### Selenium Grid

+Follow these steps (run all scripts from project root):

+- Run `bin\start-selenium-hub.bat`.
+This will start the Selenium hub that will control the Grid.
+- Run `bin\node-setup\node.bat`.
+This will start a Selenium node for the local PC.
+In the default case, this is configured with Firefox, Chrome and IE (see *capabilities* config file `Desktop_NodeWebDriver.json`).
+- Start Selenium nodes on each PC or VM that you want.
+I have been using XP+IE8 and Win7+IE10 [VirtualBox](https://www.virtualbox.org/) VMs from [modern.ie](http://modern.ie).
+- Run `bin\intern-tests.bat`

+The final `intern-tests.bat` command will run the tests through Intern and will use the Selenium hub to distribute the tests to all nodes.

 ### Older browsers

 Firefox 3.6 can be supported (at least for the tests, if not for the actual bookmarklet - as